aburch/simutrans/documentation/OTRP_information_en.md

 1. Download ribi-arrow and put it into your pakset.
 1. In menuconf.tab in the pakset folder, assign an appropriate key to simple_tool[37].
 For example, in menuconf.tab, add `simple_tool[37]=,:` and you can use RibiArrow by using the colon key.
 1. Download the OTRP executable file and put it in the directory where simutrans.exe already exists.
-1. (For mac users only) To make the file executable, type `chmod u+x sim-OTRPv14` in Terminal app.
 1. Execute the file that you downloaded.
 Please make sure not to overwrite your sve file of simutrans standard.